drewwills/uPortal-start/README.md

-uPortal-start is the mechanism through which individuals and institutions adopt [Apereo uPortal][], the leading open source enterprise portal framework built by and for higher education institutions, K-12 schools and research communities.  **uPortal-start is new for uPortal 5.0**
+uPortal-start is the mechanism through which individuals and institutions adopt [Apereo uPortal][], the leading open source enterprise portal framework built by and for higher education institutions, K-12 schools, and research communities.  **uPortal-start is new for uPortal 5.0**

 uPortal-start help you manage: